konrad1001/sentimentally/README.md

 The next step is using our bag of words representation of each review into a TF-IDF representation.
 TF-IDF stansds for Term Frequency Inverse Document Frequency, and it measures how important a term is within a document relative to a corpus of documents.
 More information can be found on its [Wikipedia page](https://en.wikipedia.org/wiki/Tf%E2%80%93idf)

 ## 5. Building the model
+The main goal will be to have the model fully customisable, but for now we will follow the defaults from my college project.
+This means using sigmoid as our activation, and a binary cross-entropy loss function.